jsulli/threejs-camera-experiments/README.md

 # Typescript Three.js Webpack Starter

+Prebuilt setup that includes all the basics needed to get a three.js/Typescript codebase started without any additional setup.

-- Typescript support.
+- Typescript
 - Webpack
-- Html plugin
 - BrowserSync

 ## Usage